globocom/secDevLabs/owasp-top10-2017-apps/a6/misconfig-wordpress/README.md

 ### 🔥

 At this moment, an attacker could use [Burp Suite](https://portswigger.net/burp) to perform a brute force attack using this [wordlist] (if you need any help setting up your proxy you should check this [guide](https://support.portswigger.net/customer/portal/articles/1783066-configuring-firefox-to-work-with-burp)).
-To do so, after finding the login POST request, right click and send to Intruder, as shown bellow:
+To do so, after finding the login POST request, right click and send to Intruder, as shown below:

  <p align="center">
     <img src="images/attack10.png"/>
 </p>

-In `Positions` tab, all fields must be cleared first via `Clear §` button.
-To set `pwd` to change acording to each password from our dictionary wordlist, simply click on `Add §` button after selecting it:
+In the `Positions` tab, all fields must be cleared first via the `Clear §` button.
+To set `pwd` to change according to each password from our dictionary wordlist, simply click on `Add §` button after selecting it:

  <p align="center">
     <img src="images/attack11.png"/>
 </p>

 If a valid password is found, the application may process new cookies and eventually redirect the flow to other pages.
-To guarantee that the brute force attack follows this behavior, set `Always` into `Follow Redirections` options in `Options` tab, as shown bellow:
+To guarantee that the brute force attack follows this behavior, set `Always` into `Follow Redirections` options in the `Options` tab, as shown below:

 <p align="center">
     <img src="images/attack13.png"/>
 </p>

-In `Payloads` tab, simply choose the wordlist from `Load...` option and then the attack may be performed via `Start attack` button:
+In `Payloads` tab, simply choose the wordlist from `Load...` option and then the attack may be performed via the `Start attack` button:

  <p align="center">
     <img src="images/attack12.png"/>